 Addition entries in the guide explain that ospreys, bald eagles, bats, and tree swallows also enjoy the Clear Lake Area.
 Look for nests in the isolated trees within the lava field, or watch osprey flying over the lake to fish.
 Tree swallows are the swift, smaller birds that you might see swooping across the lake to feed on insects.

 After walking across the lava field for nearly half a mile, the stark landscape is again broken up by forest.
-Enjoy some time in the shade before the trail returns to lava for a third and final time.
-Taking an impressive route along the shore of the lake below masses of volcanic rock.
+Enjoy some time in the shade before the trail returns to lava for a third and final time, taking an impressive route along the shore below masses of volcanic rock.
 Clear Lake bottlenecks in the area in front of you and the trailhead is just a short distance across the lake, as the swallow flies.
 The boathouse for Clear Lake Resort sits on the opposite shore too.
 Although you’ve hiked around most of Clear Lake, that distance is deceptively because the hike is only half over.
 The north end of Clear Lake has a few fingers that will take you another 2.5 miles to walk around.

 Say so long to the lava field and slip back into the trees.
 The old-growth forest over the next quarter mile may be the nicest of the entire loop.
 Enjoy bountiful shade in this ferny forest.
 The trail travel up the north side of the lake and curves around an awesome spot called the Great Spring.